 but around town at 30mph the KTM thumps and crashes on potholes.
 It lacks any sort of rising rate geometry on the back.
 I think this

-reduces traction on steep off road sections because I go stuck twice when my Tiger 800 made it last year.
+reduces traction on steep off road sections because I go stuck twice when my Tiger 800 made it the previous year.

-- The finish on the cycle parts show signs of corrosion e.g. the Allen bolts holding my brake sensors, caliper bolts, ABS ring bolts etc.
+- The finish on the cycle parts shows signs of corrosion e.g. the Allen bolts holding my brake sensors, caliper bolts, ABS ring bolts etc.

 Generally the KTM does not have the same quality of finish as a Triumph, so I will have to replace a number of fasteners with stainless to